Rose Nolan: Why Do We Do The Things We Do

 Lives and works in Melbourne

 Rose Nolan works across painting, installation, sculpture, photography, prints and book production.
-Her practice regularly oscillates between the discrete and the monumental and is informed by a strong interest in architecture, interior and graphic design – combining formal concerns with the legacies of modernism.
-Nolan’s practice is known for its investigation of the formal and linguistic qualities of words, directly using language to transform the architectural space they inhabit.
-By making language concrete in this way meaning is allowed to be approached differently.
+Her practice regularly oscillates between the intimate and the monumental, often informed by a strong interest in architecture, interior and graphic design – combining formal concerns with the legacies of modernism.
+Nolan’s practice is known for its attention to the formal and linguistic qualities of words, using language to transform architectural space.
+By making language concrete, meaning is asserted.

-Nolan has completed numerous public art commissions, including ‘Screen Works – ENOUGH-NOW/EVEN/MORE-SO’, QVM Munro Community Hub, City of Melbourne (2021), ‘GIVE OR TAKE’, Monash University Library Caulfield Campus (2017); ‘A Big Word – HELLO’ (The Hello House in collaboration with OOF!
-Architecture), Melbourne (2014), ‘It’s Okay to Be Alright’, Melbourne Art Trams (2013); and ‘It’s Hard to See What This All Means’, Site One, Docklands, Melbourne (2006).
+Urban art commissions include ‘Screen Works – ENOUGH-NOW/EVEN/MORE-SO’, Queen Victoria Market, City of Melbourne (2021); ‘GIVE OR TAKE’, Monash University Library Caulfield Campus (2017); ‘A Big Word – HELLO’ (The Hello House in collaboration with OOF!
+Architecture), Melbourne (2014); ‘It’s Okay to Be Alright’, Melbourne Art Trams (2013) and ‘It’s Hard to See What This All Means’, Site One, Docklands, Melbourne (2006).

 Rose Nolan